 Who was this Hallgrimur the place is named after?
 Icelandic saint?
 Nope, just a regular Joe or regular Hallgrimur in this case.
 His claim to fame is mostly being one of the greatest poets this place has fostered.
 His poems dealt very much with Christianity and the faith and the guy was much revered.
 In fact, he has not one but two churches in the country named in his honor.
 There is another Hallgrimskirkja in nearby Hvalfjordur.

-Hallgrimskirkja in Reykjavik is open year round and it is possible to visit to tower for a fee.
-From there you can enjoy a great panorama over almost the whole of Reykjavik.
+Hallgrimskirkja in Reykjavik is open year round and it is possible to visit the tower for a fee.
+From there you can enjoy a great panorama over almost the whole of Reykjavik and surrounding area.

 Walking around central Reykjavik you may be lightly struck by a two-story, white and rather plain looking building straight across from Lækjartorg square.
 A couple of old statues in the tiny garden make it clear this place has some significance as statues are not too common in the city.

 But one would be hard pressed to make an educated guess as to what this building is.
 Apart from no parking signs out front there are no other signs to make sense of this building for foreigners.
 While it makes sense this is an important building being in the very center of the city it cannot be too important since there is not much activity here apart from selfie-taking tourists.